-Whoever Fights Monsters tells the story of psychological profiling of serial killers from the point of view of Robert Ressler, the man who coined the word “serial killer”.
+Whoever Fights Monsters (1992) talks about the psychological profiling of serial killers from the point of view of Robert Ressler, the man who coined the word “serial killer”.

 #1.
 Sexual Maladjustment At The Root of All Serial Murderers